Posts Tagged ‘Louise Hay’

 December 5, 2011

 I was down at the beach the other day, I had such a compulsion to be by the water and hear the waves slap against the sand.
 It is very soothing for me, reminds me of the summer nights in East Haven, CT. when we rented a townhouse across the street from the public beach.
 As I lay in bed ready to sleep, I could hear the waves hitting the sand and it gently put me to sleep.
 It was cloudy and the sun would peak through every once in awhile.
 I was leaning against the wall and listening to the waves, my eyes closed.
-A thought came back to to me that I either heard or read about a woman who said our bodies a the perfect size for our purpose in life.
+A thought came back to to me that I either heard or read about a woman who said our bodies are the perfect size for our purpose in life.
 Then came the thought that we are all magnificent and it occurred to me that this body of mine has to be this size to contain all of my magnificence.
-Just then I felt the light and warmth of the sun on my face and I thought it was God smiling sown because I finally “got it”.
+Just then I felt the light and warmth of the sun on my face and I thought it was God smiling down because I finally “got it”.
 But then in came ego with her “Oh, give me a break, the sun just happened to come out and you really aren’t all that magnificent”.
 I realized I had a choice – listen to ego with her old familiar patterns of negativity or believe it was God smiling down on me.
 It wasn’t a hard choice, just an unfamiliar one.
 I told ego “Thanks for sharing but I’m not boarding that bus!
 I choose the other way , the positive loving way towards myself.”

 I have had “body issues” all my life.
 I can say I am Rubenesque or fluffy but the plain truth is I weight more than I need to carry.
 I know with less weight it would be easier on my joints, I would look and feel better in my clothes and I would be able to wear clothes in my closet I haven’t been able to use for 2 or 3 years.
 Heck, I could pretty much have a whole new wardrobe.
 Unfortunately I still wouldn’t love and accept myself completely and unconditionally.
 That is at the root of it.
 I was an overweight middle child with two slender sisters.
 I never really thought there was anything special about me, not the oldest or the youngest; not as good an artist as my older sister, not as smart in school as they were.
 Yes, we are talking perception and somewhere my perception went in that direction.
 In school it was harder, especially because for girls the pinnacle of success is attracting a boy.
 Chalk one up on the minus side for me.
 I got teased a lot and made fun of – I remember in high school some guy came up to me in the hall one day to say his buddy wanted to go to the dance with me.
 That was a shock, so I think I said yes.
 He went back to his buddies and they were killing themselves laughing.
 My thought – what a chump to have believed it.
 Chalk one more on the minus side.
 I could go on and on but that isn’t the point of this.
 (If it is a whinge, call me on it!)